Arnold Dix

-Arnold Dix (born 8 March 1964) is a geologist, engineer, lawyer, scientist and author from Monbulk, Australia.
-He is a former president of the International Tunnelling and Underground Space Association (ITA).
+Arnold Dix is an Australian geologist, engineer, lawyer, and author.
+He is known for his part in the Uttarakhand tunnel rescue in India in 2023, and a former president of the International Tunnelling and Underground Space Association.

 Early life and education

+Arnold Dix was born in Monbulk, Victoria, one of three children: his siblings are opera singer Helena Dix and Colin Dix (deceased).

+Arnold attended Haileybury Newlands and then Haileybury Senior School from 1975-1981.
+He played in School Rugby teams and was a member of the Swimming Squad.

+Arnold was a Vice Captain in Berthon House, one of the Haileybury Houses.
+In the 1980 Yearbook, he wrote a prescient piece on environmental awareness for a body named HEAL (Haileybury Environmental Awareness League).

-Dix earned an honours bachelor of science from Monash University in 1986, and a bachelor of laws from Monash University in 1988.
+He earned an honours Bachelor of Science from Monash University, Melbourne, in 1986, followed by a bachelor of laws in 1988.

 Career

+Legal career

-Dix is a registered barrister at the High Court of Australia and a member of the Victorian bar.
-He is a former counsel to White & Case legal firm and a former partner of law firms Maddock Lonie & Chisholm; and DLA Phillips Fox.
-Dix is Professor of Engineering at Tokyo City University.
-He is Professor of Engineering at MIT World Peace University (MIT-WPU), Pune, India.
-He is a former Professor of Engineering at Queensland University of Technology and at Western Sydney University.
+Dix is a registered barrister at the High Court of Australia and a member of the Victorian Bar.
+He is a former counsel to White & Case legal firm and a former partner of law firms Maddock Lonie & Chisholm, and DLA Phillips Fox.

+Academia

+As of November 2023 Dix was professor of engineering at Tokyo City University.
+As of November 2025 he is professor of engineering at MIT World Peace University (MIT-WPU), Pune, India.
+He is a former professor of engineering at Queensland University of Technology and at Western Sydney University.

+Leadership and other roles

-Dix is a former president of International Tunnelling and Underground Space Association (ITA), which is based in Geneva.
+Dix is a former president of International Tunnelling and Underground Space Association (ITUSA), based in Geneva, Switzerland.
 He is also the founder of The ALARP Group.